 Three-fold Awakening in Life

-Awakening in Life embraces our life as it is in three main ways:
+Awakening in Life embraces our life in three ways:

 1. As an opportunity to awaken.